 Fiesta’s goal is “to educate the mainstream public about the many different Hispanic countries and cultures through the best of art, music, dance and food.”
 Simply stated, Hispanic music is more than Ricky Martin “Living La Vida Loca.”
 The food is more than tacos with salsa.
 The dance is more than a Mexican Hat Dance.
 And the history is surprising to many.
 Hispanics aren’t really newcomers to this country.
 In fact, Hispanics arrived in this country more than 500 years ago on the shores of America.
 It is up to the Hispanics in Alabama to passionately tell our stories and share our rich cultures and traditions with Alabamians of all ages.
 And while sharing our stories, it allows us to learn even more about ourselves and how we can best weave ourselves into the communities where we live.
 What better way to do this than through an event like Fiesta!

-This year will celebrate Fiesta’s Tenth Anniversary Celebration.
-A new and exciting energy is in the air as we return home to Linn Park, where it all began.
+This year will celebrate Fiesta’s 14th Annual Event.
 Our City and State are represented by many different cultures and backgrounds and host a large and expanding Hispanic population.
 The success of Fiesta continues to grow and evolve because the community continues to embrace this event as its own and has done so since its inception.
 As in past years, Fiesta will continue to showcase what the Birmingham Region can provide to its community in terms of multiculturalism, sensitivity and acceptance.
 All Hispanic cultures will be celebrated, and patrons will leave Fiesta with a rich appreciation of our Latino neighbors.